kkumyk/djangoapp/django.md

 - Django uses templates:
     - presentation layer that defines how info is displayed to the end user;
     - visually represents the data model;
+- Django is a Model View Template framework;

 ## Project & apps
 - Project & apps work as containers for our Django code.